 The benefits of collagen peptides in promoting joint health have been widely reported by many clinical research studies.
-By boosting overall joint health, longterm collagen supplementation is believed to be an effective option to help protect joint health and aid recovery from joint pain and inflammation.
-In this article we explain the what, how and why of using collagen to promote healthy joints.
+By boosting overall joint health, long term collagen supplementation is believed to be an effective option to help protect joint health and aid recovery from joint pain and inflammation.
+In this article we explain the what, how and why of using collagen for joints and their health.

 What is collagen?

-The human anatomy contains and utilises over 20 variants of collagen amino acids, however it is three main types of collagen that comprise 80-90% of the body.
+The human anatomy contains and utilises over 20 variants of collagen amino acids, however there are three main types that comprise 80-90% of the body.

 The Different Types of Collagen Explained

-Three different types of collagen - I, II, and III - are found most abundantly in the human body, of which collagen type II is the most significant form for joint health.
-Of these three, collagen type II is believed to be most specifically effective in targeting and enhancing joint cell health.
+Three different types of collagen - I, II, and III - are found most abundantly in the human body, of which type II is the most significant form for joint health.
+Out of the three, it is believed to be most specifically effective in targeting and enhancing joint cell health.

 - Collagen Type I - Found most abundantly in the body, type I is found in skin, artery walls, bones, tendons and scar tissue.

-- Collagen Type II - Type II collagen is found in the cartilage and respiratory tubes.
+- Collagen Type II - Found in the cartilage and respiratory tubes.

 - Collagen Type III - Found predominantly in the blood vessels.